 Extinction

-The heroes and villains featured in my painting Extinction are Masuday Cragstan Horikawa’s 1950s Atomic Rocket, Marx’s 4-inch Spacemen, and The Creature Clockwork Robot (1991).
+The heroes and villains featured in my painting, Extinction, are Masuday Cragstan Horikawa’s 1950s Atomic Rocket, Marx’s 4-inch Spacemen, and The Creature Clockwork Robot (1991).

 Extinction, Oil on Linen 95 cm x 180 cm